 I live in South Korea these days, and despite recent triumphs, it was often been painful to watch New City in Pep’s first season except from behind the sofa or through trembling fingers: That defence!

 I often muted the sound, minimised the screen and switched to minute-by-minute text.
-I feel I have earned the right to do so after over 30 years of suffering since our doomed 1981 cup run.
+I feel I have earned the right to do so after nearly 40 years of suffering since our doomed 1981 cup run.
 I resorted to Ceefax back then too.
 (Google Ceefax, kids.)

 After a bright start, the ship ran aground, and many questioned why crew members like Joe Hart and Samir Nasri were jettisoned.
 We all have theories.
 If you have the stomach to endure another theory, feel free to read on.
 I have two words: unrealistic expectations.